The Hidden Costs of Unpermitted Construction

 When applying for a Retaining Wall permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Steuben County may vary slightly from municipality to municipality, standard US zoning dictates that: Retaining walls over 3 to 4 feet in height (measured from the bottom of the footing) generally require a building permit and stamped engineering plans to ensure stability.
+Key code points for a Retaining Wall in Steuben County: Retaining walls over 3 to 4 feet in height (measured from the bottom of the footing) generally require a building permit and stamped engineering plans to ensure stability.

 Estimated processing time in Steuben County: 10 to 14 business days.